 Why is it needed?

 Bournemouth Airport is a significant economic asset to Dorset.
-Alongside the redevelopment of Aviation Business Park, an exciting economic growth opportunity exists for the region.
+Alongside the opportunity to unlock employment land at Aviation Business Park and Wessex Fields, an exciting economic growth opportunity exists for the region.

 However, existing key link roads and transport networks are congested, inadequate and are acting as a barrier to growth.
 They are in vital need of reconstruction.
-In addition, poor infrastructure and lack of housing are hindering growth and need to be transformed if Bournemouth Airport and Aviation Business Park are able to reach their full economic potential.
+In addition, poor infrastructure and lack of housing are hindering growth and need to be transformed if Bournemouth Airport, Aviation Business Park and Wessex Fields are able to reach their full economic potential.

 Who is funding the BIG Programme and how much is it costing?

 £45,200,000 has been allocated to fund the BIG Programme.
-This is part of the £79 million funding secured by Dorset Local Enterprise Partnership through the Government’s Local Growth Deals.
-Round 1 of the deal saw Dorset Local Enterprise Partnership awarded £66.4m (July 2014).
-This was bolstered by an additional £12.6 million awarded in January 2015.
+This is part of the £98.5 million funding secured by Dorset Local Enterprise Partnership through the Government’s Local Growth Deals.

 The BIG Programme forms part of Dorset LEP's Strategic Economic Vision to drive economic growth, improve housing, transport and infrastructure, and create more highly skilled jobs.